 To help prevent mastitis, learn the proper method to help your baby latch onto your breast, information from the La Leche League can help.
 Get plenty of rest; eat a healthy, anti-inflammatory diet (low on sugar and refined products); drink lots of fluids (water and diluted juices) and take a prenatal vitamin daily.

 Dr. Weil recommends that all breastfeeding women get plenty of omega-3 fatty acids for their anti-inflammatory effects, as well as their contribution to improved neonatal brain development.
 Eat coldwater fish such as salmon frequently, or take a fish oil supplement.
 Freshly ground flaxseeds and walnuts provide fatty acids that the body can convert to omega-3s, but be aware that this process is inefficient, and fats derived from fish are a better choice.

 If mastitis does occur, the most important thing to remember is not to stop breastfeeding, if at all possible, as this can make symptoms even worse.
 Try not to sleep on your stomach or too far over on your side as to place a lot of pressure on the breast.

 In addition to antibiotic therapy, Dr. Weil recommends trying to increase resistance to infection by boosting daily intake of garlic and medicinal mushrooms (especially shiitake, enoki, maitake, reishi and cordyceps).
-Dr. Weil often recommends using a mixture of medicinal mushrooms in supplement form, a good choice is a product called Host Defense.
+Dr. Weil often recommends using a mixture of medicinal mushrooms in supplement form.
 You can also try boosting your immunity with astragalus (Astragalus membranaceous), a Chinese tonic herb that is a safe and effective means of increasing resistance to disease and fighting off infections.
 It is available in capsule form at most health food stores.
 These supplements are nontoxic and should not pose any problem for you or your breastfeeding child.